The science of baby sleeping through the night

 Young babies – particularly still five month olds – are active sleepers; they stir frequently and go through lots of sleep cycles during a night.
 However, leaping up to feed them again at every hint of a noise causes a continual habit that makes it difficult for them to establish that important and restorative six hour block.
 Feeding can seem a simpler option, especially when it’s otherwise quiet at night and you’re trying to minimise disturbing the rest of the household, however, this research provides insight into why we suggest parents start to learn other methods.

 In older babies – 17 and 29 months old – parental presence until sleep onset is the primary factor contributing to frequent night wakings.
-We’ll note here that this doesn’t mean simply sitting by the cot quietly until your child drifts off; this is unlikely to cause issues.
+This doesn’t mean simply sitting by the cot quietly until your child drifts off; this is unlikely to cause issues.
 Instead, we’re referring to when parents are present and assisting their child to sleep in some way, whether that’s by feeding, rocking, holding, or patting.

-We know that babies can self-settle once they get to this age; they just need to be supported to learn the skill.
-Supporting the pattern of more frequent night wakings, the research has found that babies older than six months who are assisted to sleep struggle to get into a deeper sleep and tend to wake after 45 minutes or two hourly.
-On the other hand, if they can self-settle to sleep at the start of the night, they will do a bigger stretch – not waking until at least 11pm or midnight.
+Babies can self-settle once they get to this age; they just need support to learn the skill.
+Research has found that babies older than six months who are assisted to sleep struggle to get into a deeper sleep and tend to wake after 45 minutes or two hourly.
+On the other hand, if they can self-settle at the start of the night, they will do a bigger stretch – not waking until at least 11pm or midnight.

 Evidence for responding instead of reacting

 We often make the distinction between reacting automatically and taking a few moments to meaningfully respond when your baby wakes.
 A 2017 study by Professor Roberts backs up why.
-His research found that a small delay between a baby waking and them being fed creates longer stretches of night sleep and less fragmented nights by the time a baby is just five weeks old!
-The results hold at the other studied age ranges – 5 months, 17 months, and 29 months – too.
+His research found that a small delay between a baby waking and being fed creates longer stretches of night sleep and less fragmented nights by the time a baby is just five weeks old!
+The results hold at 5 months, 17 months, and 29 months – too.

 Far from advocating a strict ‘cry it out’ method, the study supports the merits of trying other settling techniques first, whether that be giving your baby a cuddle or changing their nappy before offering milk.
 Another approach is simply to take a moment to get into their room, or talk to them gently first.
 For this approach to be effective, babies went – on average – just three minutes from the time they woke up to being touched.

-As an aside, this same study found that babies started to take, on average, eight minutes longer feeds during the day as they began to have longer stretches of sleep at night – further proving our oft-made point that babies are their own perfect little calorie regulators.
+As an aside, this same study found that babies started to take, on average, eight minutes longer feeds during the day as they began to have longer stretches of sleep at night – proving that babies are their own perfect little calorie regulators.

 What if you just need to improve your sleep NOW?

-Another 2017 study – this time by Dr Jodi Mindell – looked at 134 babies (of various ages) who previously had no bedtime routine; the study had their parents institute one.
+Another 2017 study – this time by Dr Jodi Mindell – looked at 134 babies who previously had no bedtime routine; the study had their parents institute one.
 The results were staggering and heralded successful night-time sleeps within just three days of commencing a consistent, age-appropriate bedtime routine.

-• Increased sleep onset latency (meaning it took less time for babies to fall asleep);
+• Increased sleep onset latency (it took less time for babies to fall asleep);

 • Decreased frequency and duration of night-time wakings;